Skip to main content

 HOLISTIC

-We promote a biodiversity action that goes far beyond the financing of certificates, and we will be very careful that the development of our mechanism does not occur at the expense of other essential actions for biodiversity.
+We promote a biodiversity mechanism that goes far beyond the financing of certificates, and we will be very careful that the development of our mechanism does not occur at the expense of other essential actions for biodiversity.

 Our